UniversalScientificTechnologies/GEODOS01/README.md

 #### Data message

 The output data are in the form of textual [NMEA-0183](https://en.wikipedia.org/wiki/NMEA_0183) like strings.
-There are the two main message types - Histogram message ($HIST) and events stream message ($HITS).
-Both of these messages could be combined in data output from the single device.
+There are two main message types - Histogram message ($HIST) and events stream message ($HITS).
+Both of these messages could be combined in data output from a single device.

 ##### Histogram message